baliga-lab/pf1010-web/guidelines.md

     change and adapt to different environments
   - check for null or undefined, not doing so can lead to weird website behavior

+## Data

+  - avoid redundancy at all costs
+  - think long about which information to store in the graph and which in the relational database, don't store it in the graph just because you can, but for the cases when it is the more effective model for the data